ranjanadobal/ranjanadobal/README.md

 * BTech(Electronics and Communication Engineering) Indira Gandhi Delhi Technical University for Women, New Delhi, India[2004-2008]

 I am passionate about coding, and learning new skills in various areas including ✳️ Machine Learning, ✳️ Data Science, and ✳️ Data Visualization projects.
-I love working with different technologies and platforms and I am currently working on these:
+I love working with different technologies and platforms and I am currently working on:

 * SQL / PostgreSQL
 * Python